 This Chocolate Chip Trifle is the ultimate in decadence while being incredibly easy to prepare.
 Simple chocolate pudding and whipped cream are made special with chocolate chip cookie crumbles and a drizzle of chocolate syrup.
-A delightful cookie trifle recipe that you will love making for yourself, or to serve your next guests.
+A delightful cookie trifle recipe that you will love making for yourself or serve your next guests.

 Table of Contents

 There is nothing like a perfect spoonful of trifle for dessert.
 When each bite has rich pudding, light and airy whipped cream, and a hint of texture from the cookie crumbles, you will find everyone begging for more.
 There is just something special about Chocolate Trifle Recipes!

 Our perfectly portioned chocolate chip cookie trifle is a great make-ahead dessert that serves beautifully and satisfies the chocolate lover at your dinner table.

 If you are looking for another trifle option, you need to check out our Raspberry Chocolate Mousse Trifle.
 Creamy chocolate mousse is the epitome of deliciousness, and the addition of raspberries really brings this up a level.

 What is the Best Chocolate Sauce for This Trifle?